zzzarius/vinted-web-homework-assignment/README.md

 # Take-home technical assignment for prospective Web Engineers at Vinted

-## Please read carefully the information provided
+## Please read carefully the information provided in the `homework-assignment.md` file